 Sage Teaching Award, the American Sociological Association (ASA) Section on Teaching and Learning (2018).

 Inaugural Distinguished Teaching Award for Teaching Excellence, Department of Sociology, University of South Florida (2017).

 Distinguished Teaching Award, Department of Sociology, University of South Florida (2016).

 Khoshneviss, Hadi.
-Forthcoming."A home to which I do not belong:" Geopolitics, colonialism, and the experience of immigrants from the Middle East and North Africa in the United States," Postcolonial Studies.
+2019."A home to which I do not belong:" Geopolitics, colonialism, and the experience of immigrants from the Middle East and North Africa in the United States," Postcolonial Studies.
+Published online.